Willow Bank House Residential Home

 Mobile Phone Network Coverage (mobile “signal”)

-No, our care does not have mobile phone signal in residents’ rooms.
+Our care home has mobile phone signal in some of our residents’ rooms.

 Telephone for external calling

-Yes, our care home provides a telephone in all our resident’s rooms.
+No, our care home does not provide a telephone in residents’ rooms.

 Social media provides an up to date window on the activities within a provider's setting.